 Most people in this part of Guanacaste speak English, but they still appreciate tourists trying to speak Spanish to them.

 There is a relaxed excitement to Guanacaste.
 People are rarely in a rush and there aren’t a lot of traditional touristy things to do such as museums, shopping, waterparks or themeparks.
-So in Guanacaste, actually get to enjoy the little moments here, like when an iguana walks under your table at a restaurant, or a bird lands on your head, or when you watch a mama monkey carrying her baby or you get stopped because a parade of pizotes are crossing in front of your car.
+So in Guanacaste, you actually get to enjoy the little moments here, like when an iguana walks under your table at a restaurant, or a bird lands on your head, or when you watch a mama monkey carrying her baby or you get stopped because a parade of pizotes are crossing in front of your car.
 Or when you catch the perfect wave or see sea turtles mating from a paddle board.
 If you’re looking for a big grande vacation, Guanacaste isn’t your place, but if you’re looking for an enchanting place with a little bit of magic, then you’re coming to the right place.